 It may be more expensive, but Mamas & Papas' Oxford cot bed is well worth the investment.
 Not only has it won a platinum award at the 2020 Loved by Parents awards, it also benefits from having extra storage space with a large drawer underneath, and has an adjustable base for easier and safer access to your baby.

-This classic grey cot from IKEA also has storage underneath, perfect for tidying away bedding and other essentials, and features an adjustable cot base, making it easier to access your baby when they are smaller.
+This classic white cot from IKEA also has storage underneath, perfect for tidying away bedding and other essentials, and features an adjustable bottom, making it easier to access your baby when they are smaller.
 Ensuring its longevity, one side of the cot can be removed once your child is big enough to climb in and out of bed themselves.

 Snuz Snuzkot Skandi cot bed, £349, John Lewis

 If it's good enough for Stacey Solomon!
 The Loose Women star has this Snuz Snuzkot Skandi cot bed for her son Rex, and we can see why.
 Growing with your child from birth up to four years, the minimal Scandinavian-style cot can last even longer – up until your child reaches the age of ten – when you can also buy an extension kit and mattress.